 This happens often.
 A lot can change within a two or three-year lease.
 Most contracts do not "require" the potential buyer to purchase.
 Even if the agreement is a "lease purchase" agreement, the buyer would still need to be able to qualify for financing.
 The standard contract is a protected right for the "option" to buy, but the renter generally still has the choice to not buy at the end of the term.

 Contract terms vary, but in most cases the seller keeps the option fee.
-Extra rent is usually handed in one of two ways.
+Extra rent is usually handled in one of two ways.
 First, the seller may put the extra rent into a protected escrow account to be used towards the down payment.
 A second action some sellers take is to put the total of the extra amount paid off the purchase price of the home.
-How the extra rent will be managed should be spelled out in the Rent to Own Agreement.
+How the extra rent will be managed should be spelled out in the Rent-to-Own Agreement.
 Either way, if the potential buyer backs out, the money goes to the seller.

 Most Rent-to-Own Agreements are made "in good faith" that both parties are going to fulfil their side of the contract and that everything will go well.
 But sometimes bad things happen.

 Some things to watch for include: